jcagarcia/grape-idempotency/README.md

 end
 ```

+In the configuration above, the error is following the [RFC-7807](https://datatracker.ietf.org/doc/html/rfc7807) format.

 ### processing_response

 When a request with a `Idempotency-Key: <key>` header is performed while a previous one still on going with the same idempotency value, this gem returns a `409 - Conflict` status.
-Thre response body returned by the gem looks like:
+The response body returned by the gem looks like:

 ```json
 {